 Speaking of help, if someone wants to see you, what should they do next?

 And here's the really good news!
-We now have another pelvic floor physical therapist in our Dedham Care Center.
-Her name is Dr. Tonya Yanok, and she's great.
-She treats women and men, just like I do (and this is unusual in the pelvic floor PT space—not every physical therapist treats men).
+We now have two other pelvic floor physical therapists for expanded coverage on the Cape and in Plymouth: Dr. Tonya Yanok and Dr. Cathryn Morris.
+They are great, and both treat women and men, just like I do (and this is unusual in the pelvic floor PT space—not every physical therapist treats men).

 So reach out now and make an appointment with one of us.
 I look forward to working with you and getting you back to living a full life!